Biography of James Watt

 By his mother then local grammar school.
 Glasgow University.

-1753: Goes to Glasgow to become a maker of mathematical instruments.
+1753: Watt goes to Glasgow to become a maker of mathematical instruments.

-1755: Watt moves to London to try and become an apprentice to an instrument maker.
+1755: He moves to London to try and become an apprentice to an instrument maker.

-1757: Returns to Glasgow where he works as an instrument maker at the University.
+1757: Watt returns to Glasgow where he works as an instrument maker at the University.

 1759: Watt opens a shop in Saltmarket, Glasgow selling instruments and toys.

-1764: He repairs a non-working model of the Newcomen steam engine which developed his interest in steam.
+1764: He marries his cousin Margaret Miller.
+He repairs a non-working model of the Newcomen steam engine which developed his interest in steam.

 1765: He fits the Newcomen Engine with a separate condenser unit to increase its power.

-1767: Watt employed as a surveyor for the Forth and Clyde Canal.
+1767: Watt is employed as a surveyor for the Forth and Clyde Canal.

-1768: Builds a prototype of his new improved stream engine with his partner John Roebuck.
+1768: He builds a prototype of his new improved stream engine with his partner John Roebuck.

-1769: Patented “A New Invented Method of Lessening the Consumption of Steam and Fuel in Fire Engines.
+1769: Watt patents “A New Invented Method of Lessening the Consumption of Steam and Fuel in Fire Engines.

-1775: Entered into a new partnership this time with Matthew Boulton of Birmingham whom he had already been introduced to by William Small.
+1775: He enters into a new partnership this time with Matthew Boulton of Birmingham whom he had already been introduced to by William Small.

-1781: Watt invented a rotary motion device to be fitted to his engine.
+1781: Watt invents a rotary motion device to be fitted to his engine.

-1782: Took out a patent on a double acting engine where the piston both pushes and pulls.
+1782: He takes out a patent on a double acting engine where the piston both pushes and pulls.

-1783: The unit of Horse Power was experimentally calculated by Watt and his name was later to be used as a unit of power.
+1783: The unit of Horse Power is experimentally calculated by Watt and his name was later to be used as a unit of power.

-1785: Both Boulton and Watt were elected as Fellows of the Royal Society of London.
+1785: Both Boulton and Watt are elected as Fellows of the Royal Society of London.

-1786: Watt invented the centrifugal governor which automated the speed of an engine for the first time.
+1786: Watt invents the centrifugal governor which automated the speed of an engine for the first time.

-1790: Watt invented a reliable pressure gauge for his engines.
+1790: Watt invents a reliable pressure gauge for his engines.

 1796: Richard Trevithick visits the Soho Foundry.

-1800: Retires from the Boulton and Watt company but pursues other interests.
+1800: Watt retires from the Boulton and Watt company but pursues other interests.